WrenMcQueary/cs_685_final_project/README.md

 # final_project
 By running main.py with the CLI arguments shown below, you can cause a simulated robot arm to move its end effector to each point you specify in a .txt file in sequence, leaving a colored dot of your choice at each point.
+Includes optional obstacle avoidance.

+Some sample sets of goal points are provided in the `choreographies/` folder.

 ## Usage
 Write a .txt file in the root project folder containing a series of points for the robot to paint.